Work of the ISE Board

-General Board business is focused on promoting the vision and mandate of the society, which includes, outreach and networking, developing member benefits, organizing Society business meetings held during the biennial congresses, and – when possible – supporting regional conferences in the years in between the congresses, and assisting in raising funds to support these activities.
+The Board maintains a collegial rapport with business carried out through respectful dialogue, with decisions made by consensus when possible.
+General Board business is focused on promoting the vision and mandate of the Society, which includes outreach and networking, developing member benefits, organizing Society business meetings held during the biennial congresses, and – when possible – supporting regional conferences in the years in between the congresses, and assisting in raising funds to support these activities.

 The Regional Representatives are often best poised to take leading roles in outreach and membership activities; the Regional Representative serving the region of the biennial congress may also play a larger role in coordination with the congress organizers.

 The primary role of the Student Representatives is to keep the Board in touch with a student’s perspective on topics under discussion, materials under development or issues being decided and to support and promote the development of emerging ethnobiologists.
-Additionally, since 2010 Student Representatives have organized a pre-congress workshop for emerging ethnobiologists with the assistance of an advisory committee and the ISE Coordinator; these workshops have been very well received and Student Representatives are expected to be involved in, if not lead, the workshop during the Board term.
+Additionally, since 2010, Student Representatives have organized a pre-congress workshop for emerging ethnobiologists with the assistance of an advisory committee and ISE Staff; these workshops have been very well received.
+If the Board has the capacity to support the students in fundraising and organizing a Workshop, Student Representatives are encouraged to be involved in developing the workshop during their Board term.
+They are welcomed to provide an update of the Workshop for publication on the ISE website.

 ISE Programs and Congresses